Kratom Guides

 The more opioid receptors that are activated, the weaker the pain signal becomes.

-A randomized, double-blind study explored the effects of kratom for pain tolerance in 26 men [10].
+A randomized, double-blind study explored the effects of kratom on pain tolerance [10].
 The study showed a significant increase in pain tolerance 1 hour after drinking a kratom decoction.
 Pain tolerance remained unchanged in the placebo control group.

-A survey conducted in 2017 asked 3024 kratom users about their experience with using the herb [5].
-The overwhelming majority of participants (48%) reported the primary reason for using kratom was to manage pain.
-Only 13% of the study participants noted adverse side effects, and only 0.8% stopped using the herb due to adverse effects.
+An earlier survey of 3,024 people found that most participants (48%) said the primary reason for using kratom was to manage pain.
+Only 13% of the study participants noted adverse side effects and only 0.8% stopped using the herb due to adverse effects.

 As many as 10% of the study respondents reported their motivation for using the herb was to cut down on opioid use or alleviate symptoms of withdrawal.
 The vast majority of participants using kratom for opioid withdrawal (90%) reported the herb was effective for both reducing pain and easing withdrawal symptoms.

-There are also dozens of in-vitro and animal studies that have shown promise for the use of kratom and its alkaloids for treating many different types of pain:
+Dozens of in-vitro and animal studies have shown promise for the use of kratom and its alkaloids:

 1. Mitragynine stimulates the opioid receptors in-vitro (nociceptive) [6]